Holiday Cooking Shortcuts, Tips & Recipes

 The holidays are quickly approaching, y’all.
 This time of year is filled with many gatherings of friends and family, along with lots of good food.

-For me, I like to streamline cooking to the largest degree possible.
+I like to streamline cooking to the largest degree possible.
 I’m just not a fan of being chained in the kitchen.
 You too?
 Read on, dear friends.
+You can click the links for more detailed information.

 Pre-Roasting The Turkey